-The planned introduction of solar panels in a neighbouring field should bring energy costs to zero making the business completely self-sufficient.
+The introduction of solar panels in a neighbouring field has brought energy costs to zero making the business completely self-sufficient.

 Ivan Fomin explained: “When designing the building, Government policy compelled us to meet certain energy saving standards, and this has actually worked in our favour by reducing our annual energy costs by half on a building that is four times larger than our old premises.”

 The new site comprises offices, shower and changing facilities, staff dining area, and a large workshop and standing space for up to 15 trailers outside.
 Within the workshop area the trailers, and centrifuges weighing up to 24 tonnes, are repaired and serviced.